Our product line

 |Speed Rating||Maximum Speed|

-Choose your tire wisely!
+Choose wisely!
 Tires are of the utmost importance when it comes to the riding experience.
-Hence choosing the right tire is essential.
-Make your tire pattern choices based on the kind of road you regularly ride on.
+Hence choosing the right one is essential.
+Make your pattern choices based on the kind of road you regularly ride on.
 If riding only involves street roads then choose a pattern that is smooth and less groovy, this will give a nice grip on a street ride.
 Similarly, for the dual-sport rider that routinely switched between on and off roads, you should choose a groovier pattern for a better grip.
 However, if you are riding majorly in an off-road setting, then you would want to pick a tread that has a more open block pattern which helps in braking on of road terrains.